Name: John BELLAS

 OBSERVATIONS FROM SANDRA BELLAS COFFEY, 9/5/03:

 Although I knew both of my paternal grandparents, they weren't very talkative about their lives in the old country; nor were my parents.
-Also, I was very young while they were very old and wasn't interested then in geneaology to ask the right questions.
+Also, I was very young while they were very old and wasn't interested then in genealogy to ask the right questions.
 Grandma Bellas came over to stay with her sister who married into the Pikula family.
-I found this out because in 7th grade Micky Pikula had a serious crush on me, I think we even kissed.
-Luckily, before things could further progress, his parents informed him of our relation - that our grandmothers were sisters.
-I had been playing baseball and going to school with relatives I never knew I had.

 John Bellas 914 Lyle Avenue, Port Vue, PA